ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

     xp: int
 }

+This results in a new pokemon created in the Redis database.

 ### DELETE

 All of these endpoints under this section are idempotent.
 Validation checks are in place to check for duplicated deletion.

 1. `/pokemon/{id}`

 Delete a pokemon by its ID.
+Entry will be deleted in Redis database.

 2. `/pokemon-batch`